 Who can request kits

 These sets can be checked out by any adult library customer, including individuals representing schools, preschools, childcare centers, homeschooling cooperatives, and other groups.
 Library customers need to be at least 18 years old to check out these kits.

 How does kit checkout work

 Using this form to check out kits is somewhat different than placing holds through our catalog.

-For traditional library holds, library members place their name on the list and wait their turn for the materials to become available.
-By using this form to request a kit, library members are able to schedule a specific checkout date in advance for these kits.
+For traditional library holds, library customers place their name on the list and wait their turn for the materials to become available.
+By using this form to request a kit, library customers are able to schedule a specific checkout date in advance for these kits.
 Requests can be made up to sixty (60) days in advance.

 Once you’ve filled out the form below, library staff will contact you by email or phone within two (2) business days to discuss availability, kit pick up, and kit return.
 Availability of kits may differ from your requested dates, and library staff will work with you to try to find a workable checkout date.

 What is the checkout period